Get

 How Best to Care for Your Cat

 Closely monitoring your cat for signs of self-trauma is important.
 You may note a seasonality to the pruritus, which may help your vet determine if allergies are a concern.
-Additionally, many monthly parasite preventatives can help eliminate numerous causes of parasitic skin infections, including mites, fleas, and ticks.
+Additionally, many monthly parasite preventatives can help eliminate numerous causes of parasitic skin conditions, including mites, fleas, and ticks.
 Prevention should be considered in all cats, even those living strictly indoors.

 If self-trauma is severe, an Elizabethan collar should be worn to physically block scratching from occurring.
 Nails should also be kept short to minimize trauma.